ekatnic/SpotifyApiExploration/README.md

 |          | r&b     | 0.424            | 0.548               | **0.549**              |
 |          | rock    | 0.635            | **0.685**               | 0.669              |

-In the notebook, I detail a longer discussion of the "why" , but I chose to explore the results of approach C for the conclusion of the project.
+In the notebook, I detail a longer discussion of the "why", but I chose to explore the results of approach C for the conclusion of the project.

 ### Results and Listening to the Predictions
 Once this model was hypertuned, I took a look at the specific predictions it made to see how *I* would classify these spotify tracks.
 These are some of the tracks that the model was **most** confident in predicting: